bibleexchange/romans__textbook/textbook/en/0101_pauls-introduction-and-the-sin-of-the-gentiles.md

-# Chapter 1: Paul's introduction and the sin of the gentiles
+# Chapter 1: Paul's introduction and the sin of the Gentiles

 ## Paul's introduction to Romans (1:1–17)

 ### Paul's salutation (v.
 1–7)

 An apostle is one who has been sent forth as a messenger or representative of and fully authorized by the sender—a delegate or ambassador (Acts 9:3–9, 15–22, 28).
 Paul's calling was not earthly.
-He was not even a candidate in the vote taken in Acts chapter one, but Paul's calling and sending forth as an apostle came from Christ.
-(1:5) Paul emphasizes that he was called to be an Apostle; this calling was by God and not by man.
+He was not even a candidate in the vote taken in Acts chapter one, but Paul's calling and sending forth as an apostle came from Christ (1:5).
+Paul emphasizes that he was called to be an apostle; this calling was by God and not by man.

 Absolute consecration is spoken of in these words.
 Paul was set apart to preach one message and only one message.
 Paul did not declare a message that exalted himself nor did he do a work to further his position in the eyes of men.
 Paul declares that his purpose in life was the Gospel of God, and so should this be our purpose as ministers of the Gospel.